 Other perks of this job-finding app:

-- Helps you find local jobs by either your location, or a specific keyword you’re searching for
+- Helps find local jobs by either your teen's location, or a specific keyword your teen is searching for

 - Sign-up for daily Job match alerts

 - Apply to jobs with just one click

 This app helps pair teens with adults who are looking for help around their homes.
 Background checks are done on people posting jobs, and parents must approve each job their teen wants to take.

 I also like how payment is either through a direct deposit to your teen's bank account, or by gift card (meaning you don't have to find a way around PayPal's policies and age restrictions).

 Unfortunately, it's very limited in availability location-wise (but has plans to keep expanding across the U.S.).

 Does your have a skill they can sell as gigs in your neighborhood?

 Your teen can download this app and then set up their profile to highlight those skills.

 Then, they accept gigs – no more than 5 miles away from where you live.